The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 Start by spraying the hose or setting up the sprinkler as your dog runs around the backyard.

-You can take it up a notch by allowing your dog to splash around in a kid-sized swimming pool.
+You can take it up a notch by allowing your dog to splash around in a kiddie pool.

-If your dog prefers to rest outdoors, encourage them to lie on a cool, wet towel.
+If your dog prefers to rest outdoors, encourage them to lie on a cool, wet, or damp towel to help lower their body temperature.

 Utilize Your Fans When Indoors